jgraffite/snake2camel/README.md

 ## Usage

-If you using the Laravel Command Line to create a model, you will get something like this:
+If you use the Laravel Command Line to create a model, you will get something like this:

 ``` php
 <?php